DethWench/Doing-the-data/Dumbbell Plot for Comparison of Rated Items/README.md

-# Files from "How to make a dumbell blot"
+# Files from "How to make a dumbell plot"

 ##  These files are from a video available on [YouTube](https://youtu.be/a9nnICyUj4Y) and a [blog post](https://dethwench.com/dumbbell-plot-for-comparison-of-rated-items/).